IBM-Cloud/gp-vscode-plugin/README.md

 The best way to access the bundles from your application is to use one of the Globalization Pipeline's programming language SDKs.
 Many programming languages such as: Java, Node.js, Angular, and Python are supported.
 You can find a complete list of the SDKs [here](https://github.com/IBM-Bluemix/gp-common)
+You can also download a bundle in json format.

 ## Release Notes